Picnic at Hanging Rock (novel): Plot

 The novel begins with a brief foreword stating that whether the novel "is fact or fiction, my readers must decide for themselves" and implying that the events occurred.

 At Appleyard College, a private boarding school for upper-class girls near Mount Macedon, Victoria, a picnic is being planned for the pupils under the supervision of Mrs. Appleyard, the school's headmistress.
 The picnic entails a day trip to Hanging Rock, on St Valentine's Day in 1900.
 One of the pupils, Sara, who is in trouble with Mrs. Appleyard, is not allowed to go.
 Sara's close friend Miranda goes without her.

 When they arrive, the pupils relax and eat lunch.
 Afterwards Miranda goes to climb the monolith with classmates Edith, Irma, and Marion, despite being forbidden to do so.
 The girls' mathematics teacher, Greta McCraw, follows behind them separately.
 Miranda, Marion, and Irma climb still higher in a trance-like state while Edith flees in terror; she returns to the picnic in hysterics, disoriented and with no memory of what occurred.
 Miss McCraw cannot be accounted for either except for being seen by Edith, who passed her ascending the rock in her underwear.
 The school scours the rock in search of the three girls and their teacher, but they are not found.

 The disappearances provoke much local concern and international sensation with rape, abduction, and murder being assumed as probable explanations.
 Several organized searches of the picnic grounds and the area surrounding the rock itself turn up nothing.
 Meanwhile the pupils, teachers, and other staff of the school, as well as members of the community, grapple with the riddle-like events.

-Mike Fitzhubert, an Englishman who was picnicking at the grounds the same day, embarks on a private search of the rock and discovers Irma, unconscious and on the verge of death.
+Mike Fitzhubert, an Englishman who was picnicking at the grounds on the same day, embarks on a private search of the rock and discovers Irma, unconscious and on the verge of death.
 When he fails to return from his search, he is found in an unexplained daze, sitting at the rock with Irma, by his friend and uncle's coachman, Albert Crundall.

 Concerned parents begin withdrawing their daughters from the prestigious school, prompting various staff to leave; the handyman and maid quit their jobs and the French instructor, Mlle.
 Dianne de Poitiers, announces that she will be getting married and leaving as well.
 A junior governess at the school, Dora Lumley, also leaves with her brother Reg, only for both to be killed in a hotel fire.
 Amidst the unrest both in and around the school Sara vanishes, only to be found days later, having apparently died by suicide (her body being found right beneath the school's tower, with her head "crushed beyond recognition").
 Mrs. Appleyard, distraught over the events that have occurred, kills herself by jumping from a peak on Hanging Rock.